Quarterly Fund Commentary

 Market Sector Update

-The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2013.
-The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+The opinions expressed in this commentary are those of the Fund's managers and are current through June 30, 2015.
+The managers' views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed..
+Past performance is not a guarantee of future results.

 Risk factors.
 As with any fund, the value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rate rise.
 These and other risks are more fully described in the Fund's prospectus.

 Waddell & Reed Investments refers to the investment management services offered by Waddell & Reed Investment Management Company, the investment manager of the Waddell & Reed Advisors Funds, distributed by Waddell & Reed, Inc.